marionebl/jaketrent-blog/content/post/requirejs-paths-in-prod-test-build.md

   - "requirejs"
   - "testacular"
 description: One of the hardest parts of RequireJs can be the pathing.
 Making your paths work in prod and in test environments -- even more adventuresome.
-keywords: js, requirejs, testacular, testing, r.js, build, paths
+metaKeywords: js, requirejs, testacular, testing, r.js, build, paths
 published: true
 image: https://i.imgur.com/xZqm5.png
 ---